 On May 8, 2020, the DEC issued a NEW General Permit (GP-0-20-004) for the purposes of shore protection to safeguard existing functional erosion control structures, roads, bridges, infrastructure, and property along the shorelines of Lake Erie, Lake Ontario, Niagara River, St. Lawrence River and associated embayments and tributaries.
 The new GP is similar to the prior GPs GP-0-17-006, GP-0-18-002 and GP-0-19-003.
 The GP-0-20-004 expires on May 7, 2025.

-Details of the DEC GP and instructions for applicants can be found at: http://www.dec.ny.gov/permits/89343.html.
+Details of the GP and instructions for applicants can be found at: https://www.dec.ny.gov/permits/120369.html

-Nationwide Permit (NWP) No. 3, 13, and/or 19 and have received Coastal Consistency Certification from the New York State Department of State (NYSDOS).
+Nationwide Permit (NWP) No. 3, 13, and/or 19 and have received Coastal Consistency Certification from the New York State Department of State (DOS), except as noted below.

-c.)
-For any work subject to this permit with sandy shorelines* in the Towns of Sandy Creek and Richland, Oswego County.
+d.)
+Activities within sandy shorelines in the Towns of Sandy Creek and Richland, Oswego County.

 Projects not qualifying for the GP

 If your project does not qualify for the GP a Joint Application for permit and Federal Coastal Assessment Form must be submitted to DEC, USACE, and DOS.
 The permit application forms can be found at: https://www.lrb.usace.army.mil/Missions/Regulatory/New-York-Permit-Information/ and